 If you’re a plant parent, sooner or later you’re going to come across a creepy-crawly or two—or, more likely, a few dozen.
 After all, when you bring a piece of nature indoors, usually nature brings a few friends along with her.
 While there’s no real way to completely prevent this from happening, by taking a few simple precautions you can greatly reduce the number of houseplant bugs you encounter.

 Whether you currently have houseplants or planning to beautify your home with some soon, you’re going to face bugs at some point or another.
 It’s just part of being a plant parent.
-In fact, there’s a good chance bugs are slowly killing one or more of your plants at this very moment, and you just simply haven’t noticed yet.

 Urban Gardening—essentially, just gardening in urban spaces like apartments—is a way for those without yard space to enjoy the rewarding and therapeutic qualities of gardening.